-The Royal Museum of the Armed Forces and of Military History is dedicated to the Belgian Army and its history from 1700 until the present day.
+The Royal Museum of the Armed Forces and Military History in Brussels is dedicated to the Belgian Army and its history from 1700 until the present day.
 The museum, inaugurated in 1923, features unique collections, both in quantity and quality.

 The vast museum houses numerous weapons and armour, military uniforms from various periods, medals, paintings, miniatures, sculptures, canons, ships, tanks, aircraft and many other interesting representations of scenes of World War II or how life was in the trenches.